 Leaving the house for a doctor’s visit, grocery store pickup, or social gathering can be a very challenging and even fearful experience if you’re in a wheelchair.
 Some rather stay home than call on friends or family for rides.
 Life Ride understands your mobility challenges and helps you get around safely and on time.
 Our certified driver-providers will pick you up from inside your home, chair lift you into the car, drive you to your destination, and assist you through the door.
 Life Ride empowers you to easily access the world around you and get back to the activities you enjoy.
 Regain your autonomy with Life Ride!

 Local hospice companies

-There are thousands of hospice providers nationwide, including non-profit, for profit, and governmental providers.
+There are thousands of hospice providers nationwide, including non-profit, for-profit, and governmental providers.
 Keep in mind that the majority of hospice care is provided at a person's home.
 Look for a hospice near the location of the person in need of hospice.
 The city or town listed with a hospice should be in the same general area.
-State hospice organizations are able to answer questions about services and options available in your state.
+State hospice organizations can answer questions about services and options available in your state.
 Many state associations also provide their own online hospice directories.

 Support groups are offered as a space where individuals can come together to share their stories, experiences, and lives in a way that helps reduce isolation and loneliness.
-Oftentimes, we think we are struggling alone, but support groups help us see that there are others who may dealing with similar situations and who in turn can help us get better.
+Oftentimes, we think we are struggling alone, but support groups help us see that others may be dealing with similar situations and who in turn can help us get better.